 These images show Wyperfeld National Park, Victoria, in southeastern Australia.
-The park is native shrubland—the Australian “bush”—and appears in the Landsat images as dark red.
+The park is native shrubland—the Australian “bush”—and appears in the Landsat images in dark tones.
 Grazing land appears pink, and cropland is a green-yellow pattern.
 Fires occur in the park almost every year, leaving huge fire scars: bright, bared earth that quickly regrows.

 Before European settlement, this region was near-forest—shrubs and small trees growing in varying density—with an understory of shrubs or grass.
 From the 1840s on, much of this bush was burned off to clear land for farming.
 Forested area (including shrubland) decreased in this region of Australia from an estimated 90% in 1869 to only 30–40% by 1987.
 Wheat yields in this region were high, so people tried farming even the areas with poorer or sandier soils.
 Crop failure in these sandy areas gave Wyperfeld the deceptive name “the Big Desert.”
 These sandy areas can be seen in the Landsat images as sand ridges in the park and as pink areas outside the parks, representing grazing land.